|07-19-2011, 02:21 AM||#1|

 Route Day 3

-But it soon became obvious that the rain wasn’t stopping anytime soon and it was already showing around camp what it would do to the roads in this area
+But it soon became obvious that the rain wasn’t stopping anytime soon and it if the soles of my shoes were any indication, the roads in this area could be rather slippery!

 Once packed up (isn’t packing in the rain fun ) we had a chat to Bill and checked the weather forecast.
 It didn’t look too good with a band of drizzle stationary over the area.
 We were keen to get out as we had to be back home in a few days.
 So we crossed our fingers and headed off towards Menindee via Tandou Farm.
 The road wasn’t too bad to start with and the occasional pig (both dead and alive) kept us on our toes.